rahulgoswami/Grocery-shopping-slot-detector/README.md

 Times are tough (thank you COVID-19) and delivery slots for groceries are fast running out.
 So I created this quick hack in a bid to do my bit.
 Currently this script works for Amazon Fresh and Amazon Whole Foods and has been tested on Windows.
 I anticipate the code to run on other platforms as well.
 You'll need to change some of the config settings specific to the platform (eg: setting environment variables)

 ## Behavior
-The script logs you in using the supplied credentials and once it reaches the page showing availability of slots, it keeps refreshing the page at random few seconds.
+The script logs you in using the supplied credentials and automatically progresses through the pages.
+No human intervention is required EXCEPT when you are asked to enter OTP during login.
+Once it reaches the page showing availability of slots, it keeps refreshing the page at random few seconds.
 If it detects a slot, it sends a text message AND also makes a call to a phone number of your choice to notify.

 ## Instructions